Opening November 28, 2022 - May 29, 2023

 Kevin Berlin’s “Quarantine Nudes” revisit the classical nude with a spontaneity and directness that can’t be achieved any other way.
 Berlin’s works follow the Renaissance tradition of drawing from life as the basis for expression and the development of ideas.
 These intimate studies capture the hidden motivations of the model and serve as a reference for large scale paintings and bronze sculptures.
 Themes such as vulnerability, desire, and hidden thoughts are portrayed in a palette of mostly black and white with touches of vibrant color.

-“Slow Motion: 45 Years of Nudes” explores the Artist’s lifetime interest in the human form as a basis for inspiration.
+“KEVIN BERLIN: 45 Years of Nudes” explores the Artist’s lifetime interest in the human form as a basis for inspiration.
 The installation features a 45 year timeline of painting, sculpture and performance art.
-As a unique retrospective exhibition, “Slow Motion” invites the viewer to take a closer look into the creative process and development of the nude over time.
+As a unique retrospective exhibition, “45 Years of Nudes” invites the viewer to take a closer look into the creative process and development of the nude over time.

 BLVD: You started painting nudes very early…